alex-kas/nec_terrain/9008/README.md

 ```
 Again, under root, `-v` for the verbosity and can be skipped, `-ptf` - option to specify the partition table file.
 Be careful, `-pt` is reserved to indicate that partition table itself must be rewritten.
 As said before, I did not explore this functionality to details.

 If the script exits quickly mentioning errors, it means, you waited to few after the stage 1.
-It may also say that the phone is in stage 1 yet, so just go back and excute the stage 1 command.
+It may also say that the phone is in stage 1 yet, so just go back and execute the stage 1 command.
 However, if there are indeed errors the serial modem will be reset.
 In this case you have to
 * check with `lsusb` that the connection has gone (no `05c6:9008` device)
 * shorten again GND and ENG_BOOT
 * check that connection has reestablished and go to stage 1 command